lewisccx/Team2/README.md

 2. Select a "Level" (1-5) you desire (level details will be displayed on the screen)
 3. Select a "Vehicle" you desire
 4. Select "Play" option to play the game
-5. Explore the map by:
+5. Explore the map by:__
-\n
 5a.
-For Android: press on the screen to move forward and face the direction to control the direction you want to turn.
+For Android: press on the screen to move forward and face the direction to control the direction you want to turn.__
 5b.
 For UnityHub on Windows: Hold down Ctl + Alt key and left click to control your movement and rotation in the game.
 6. Answer questions and practise safe riding with the game.
 Have fun with the game!